foodcoops/foodcoops.github.io/global-foodsoft-platform.md

 # Support

-If you have a question about using Foodsoft, you can visit the [user mailing-list](http://foodsoft.274.s1.nabble.com/foodsoft-discuss-f5.html)
+If you have a question about using the Foodsoft, you can visit the [user mailing-list](http://foodsoft.274.s1.nabble.com/foodsoft-discuss-f5.html)
 (please [search](http://foodsoft.274.s1.nabble.com/template/NamlServlet.jtp?macro=search_page&node=5&query=) before
 posting a new message).
 Or maybe the [support wiki](https://github.com/foodcoops/foodsoft/wiki/Support) has what you need already.

-In case you have an issue with the global platform, you can send an email to [support@lists.foodcoops.net](mailto:support@lists.foodcoops.net), where the technical team can help resolve it.
+In case you have an issue with the global platform, you can send an email to [support@lists.foodcoops.net](mailto:support@lists.foodcoops.net), where the technical team can help to resolve it.

 # Helping out

 The global platform is maintained by volunteers from different cooperatives.
-If you would like to help out, please contact!
+If you would like to help out, please contact us!

-We're currently looking for people who want to write new documentation for Foodsoft.
+We're currently looking for people who want to write new documentation for the Foodsoft.
 Feel free to email either support address.

 # Shared database